 And that’s sad, given the potential educational apps have to offer us in schooling – time and inspiration to teachers; motivation and support to students; transparency to parents.

-If the quote above holds true, technology is our fast lane to the ROI.
+If the quote above holds true, educational technology is our fast lane to the ROI.
 Want a proof?Take today’s average entrepreneurial age of 45.
 It’s not long before that is cut in two.
 The precedents are there.
 With the right tools to access knowledge, kids now become millionaires out of the classroom – just at 15!
 Spot on, Benjamin Franklin!

 So instead of talking ‘disruption of education’, let’s learn the intricacies of developing an awesome educational app.
+Use the plan below to skip to a question of your interest:

 How large is the educational app world